Platform Integration Concepts

 Certification and Promotion to Production

-Once certification is complete, mCards provides production credentials and the partner may promote their integration to production.
+Once certification is complete, mCards provides production credentials and the partner promotes their integration to production.

 Related Guides